Articles | Volume 8, issue 2

 Short summary

-Storms strongly resembling hurricanes are sometime observed to form well outside the tropics, even in polar latitudes.
+Storms strongly resembling hurricanes are sometimes observed to form well outside the tropics, even in polar latitudes.
 They behave capriciously, developing very rapidly and then dying just as quickly.
-We show that strong dynamical processes in the atmosphere can sometimes cause it to become locally much colder than the underlying ocean, creating the conditions for hurricanes to form, but only over small areas and for short times.
-We call the resulting storms "cyclops".
+We show that strong dynamical processes in the atmosphere can sometimes cause it to become much colder locally than the underlying ocean, creating the conditions for hurricanes to form but only over small areas and for short times.
+We call the resulting storms "CYCLOPs".

-This preprint is open for discussion and under review for Weather and Climate Dynamics (WCD).
+This preprint is open for discussion and under review for Geoscience Communication (GC).

 Short summary